pygeo/pycmbs/ROADMAP_RELEASE.md

 * [MI] familiarize with github tools for code deployment
 * [MI] Jenkins integration? check whihc options for automatic code testing, coverage testing and testing for different environments are possible
+  * ** MI: ** Jenkins require our own running server.
+For publically available github projects there is [coveralls.io][http://coveralls.io] for unittests and coverage, and [travis-ci.org](http://travis-ci.org) service builds the software and uploads it to pip.

 * [AL,MI] move pycmbs from assembla to github
 * adapt CHANGES file
 * decide for a version number: v1.0 ???
+  * **MI**: Semantic versioning would be probably best.
+    It uses the following version format: MAJOR.MINOR.PATCH.
+Check it out: [semver.org](http://semver.org) I would assign it version 1.0.0, there is nothing wrong giving it a solid number, and it tells something about the current API version.
 * how is generation of tagged versions work

 ### Prio 2